-JesuitResource.org and print resources
+JesuitResource.org and Print Resources

-Xavier furthers the Society of Jesus's spiritual and educational ministry of the Society of Jesus by supporting an understanding of the Jesuit educational tradition through electronic and print resources.
+Xavier furthers the spiritual and educational ministry of the Society of Jesus by supporting an understanding of the Jesuit educational tradition through electronic and print resources.
 Traffic to the website has been increasing over time and has exceeded 5 million views this year (chart on page 5).
-The reach is global - 44% of the views come the USA, 17% the Philippines, 8% India, 5% Nigeria, 4% Canada and the United Kingdom.
-The most popular pages are, specifically Catholic, healing, studying, thanksgiving, and evening prayers.
+The reach is global - 44% of the views come from the USA, 17% the Philippines, 8% India, 5% Nigeria, 4% Canada and the United Kingdom.
+The most popular section is Prayers, especially Catholic, healing, studying, thanksgiving, and evening prayers.